 "Committed", in her words, "to using and abusing new technologies", Adriene Jenik is an award-winning media artist, filmmaker, and educator.
-Currently Professor and Director of the School of Art at the Herberger Institute for Design and the Arts, part of Arizona State University, she has also been an active member of the Paper Tiger TV collective and Deep Dish TV.
+From 2009-2016, she served as the Katherine K. Herberger endowed chair of Fine Arts and Director of the School of Art at Arizona State University (ASU), and she is currently a professor of intermedia at ASU.
+She has also been an active member of the Paper Tiger TV collective and Deep Dish TV.

-She brings to her work -- which has been at the forefront of exploratory media and new media narrative and of public art using community-based wireless networks -- a knowledge of technology; an interest in creating new forms of literature, cinema, and performance; and a narrative sensibility that is sometimes community-based, sometimes addresses issues of gender and sexuality, and sometimes looks at the human connection in a technology-mediated world.
+She brings to her work -- which has been at the forefront of exploratory media, new media narrative, and community-based networked public art using wireless networks -- a knowledge of technology; an interest in creating new forms of literature, cinema, and performance; and a narrative sensibility that is sometimes community-based, sometimes addresses issues of gender and sexuality, and sometimes looks at the human connection in a technology-mediated world.

 Her creative writing and essays have been published in The Drama Review, High Performance, Felix, The L.A.
 Weekly, Off Video, Heresies, and the Utne Reader.
 Her awards include a Rockefeller Foundation Fellowship in New Media, as well as commissions from the Franklin Furnace Future of the Present project, the San Jose Zero One festival, and UCLA Performance Studies.
 Her work has been widely screened and exhibited, including among many other places, the San Diego Museum of Art, the San Jose Museum of Art, the Banff Centre's Walter Phillips Gallery; Exit Art, the American Film Institute, the Toronto International Film Festival, OUTFEST, the New York Lesbian and Gay Experimental Film Festival, the Melbourne International Film Festival, and the European Media Arts Festival.